timlichtenberg/2stage_scripts_data/README.md

     .
     ├── fig_s10.py

-The script to generate the migration data is in (this requires MATLAB):
+The script to calculate the external heating effects is in (this requires MATLAB):

     .
     ├── /data